KaveIO/Eskapade/docs/source/introduction.rst

 -----------------

 Eskapade is an abbreviation for: 'Enterprise Solution KPMG Advanced Predictive Analytics Decision Engine'.
-It is a framework to make your data analytics modular.
+It is a light-weight Python framework to help make your data analytics modular.
 This results in faster roll-out of analytics solutions in your business and less overhead when taking multiple analyses in production.
-In particular, it is intended for building Machine Learning models that are retrained when a certain trigger is reached.
+In particular, it is intended for building data processing pipe lines and using implemented machine learning models in a production environment.

 Why did we build this?
 ----------------------